arniekanwal/fullstack-blog/README.md

 ## _Intermediate Goals_

 * change firebase authentication to use firebase version 9 instead of compat API
-* retrieve blogs from firestore schema and load blogs dynamically
+* load blogs dynamically when clicked on from home page
 * purhcase domain name, host through firebase with security certificate